RishiGupta12/SerialPundit/tools-and-utilities/pack-sp-jar-in-app-jar.md

-##Packing scm-x.x.x.jar in an application jar
+##Packing sp-x.x.x.jar in an application jar

 This note describes how to pack any sp-xxx.jar file into an application jar file for an easy deployment or distribution purpose.